 Constraint rationales are more effective than disparagement rationales when sellers know the value of what they’re selling.
 When a designer believes he is offering a competitive price for his services, for example, he may dismiss the café owner’s critique as merely a bargaining tactic.
 By contrast, when sellers are uncertain about the value of what they’re selling (such as a new product), they may take a buyer’s criticism to heart and offer a better price, Lee and Ames found in another experiment.
 Thus, this is one situation in which disparagement rationales may be relatively effective—but no more effective than citing your financial constraints.

-Overall, the research offers valuable advice to buyers: When responding to a seller’s offer, you are likely to get a better deal if you accompany your counteroffer with information about your financial constraints than if you try to diminish the value of what’s being sold.
+Overall, the research offers valuable advice to buyers: When deciding how to counter offer a seller’s initial price, you are likely to get a better deal if you accompany your counteroffer with information about your financial constraints than if you try to diminish the value of what’s being sold.

 3 other effective influence strategies